 As well as this, you can be assured that any site that Gambling.com recommends has an official license to operate from the United Kingdom Gambling Commission or the Malta Gaming Authority.
 If a Premier League bookmaker does not hold one of these licenses, we won't recommend them so rest assured they will be safe to sign up to and bet with.

 The English Premier League is a truly global competition and that means that betting customers from all over the world want to bet on the games that are taking place, with clubs such as Arsenal, Liverpool and Manchester United being huge global brands all over the planet.
-Because the eyes of the world are on the Premier League, you can bet that the best football betting sites will be clued up when it comes to this football competition.
+Because the eyes of the world are on the Premier League, you can bet that the best soccer betting sites will be clued up when it comes to this soccer competition.

-Every online bookie has a football trading team who examine the latest stats before creating football markets and that means it’s often hard to gain an edge over the operator.
+Every online bookie has a soccer trading team who examine the latest stats before creating soccer markets and that means it’s often hard to gain an edge over the operator.
 On the flip side, bookmakers offering Premier League betting markets have to make the odds attractive simply because so many people want to place bets on this fantastic competition.
 This means that they have to compete hard against other firms to showcase the best possible prices.